casetext/terms/terms.md

 # Casetext Terms of Service

-Effective as of March 15, 2015
+Effective as of November 21, 2016

 While Casetext is primarily used by lawyers, it's also a resource for the public.
 We've tried to make our Terms of Service as straightforward as possible.